hpresnall/yabrc/README.md

 yabrc is designed to be used for checking file integrity before and after backups of complete file systems or large directory trees.
 It can easily be used to track changes to a single file system over time or the differences between two file systems.
 For backups, yabrc assumes that the file system structure is the same across backup storage systems and backups are mostly simple bulk copies.
 So, yabrc does not support a sophisticated set of file matching rules to compare different file systems.

 The yabrc program compiles to a single executable with no dependencies so it is portable and easy to deploy.
-Configuration is done via a single properties file for each file system and scan results are stored in a single index file.
+Configuration is done via a single YAML file for each file system and scan results are stored in a single index file.
 Indexes are created by scanning the file system and hashing each file.
 Once created, the index can be compared to other indexes using the same executable.

 ## Build & Install
 yabrc uses `make` to configure and build.
 Go version 1.16 or higher is needed along with standard Unix tools like awk, bash and grep.
 Go modules are used for managing dependencies.